 I could have found something on you.

-Two years, almost 40 million dollars, 20 Trump haters, Democrats, and call them angry Democrats.
+20 Trump haters, Democrats, and call them angry Democrats.

-After two years, nothing, no collusion.
+After two years, nothing.

 And now the Democrats, we have a great attorney general.

-Now the Democrats are saying we want more.
+Now the Democrats are saying, we want more.

-Now they say uh Mueller report.
+Now they say, Mueller Report?

 No, we want to start all over again.